GIP-ITC-UniversityTwente/semantic_integration/ST_2.md

+---
+layout: page
-# Assignment Day 1: Query Linked Data
+title:  "Assignment Day 1: Create RDF"
+subtitle: "Moving from the 3rd star"
+---

 In this tutorial you will learn how to query Linked Data you have created.
 [SPARQL](https://www.PAw3.org/TR/sparql11-query/) is the query language for the Semantic Web and Linked Data.